kubernetes-sigs/image-builder/docs/book/src/capi/providers/vsphere.md

 **NOTE** If you want to build all available OS's, uses the `-all` target.
 If you want to build them in parallel, use `make -j`.
 For example, `make -j build-node-ova-local-all`.

-The `esxi` builder supports building against a remote VMware ESX server with [specific configuration](https://packer.io/docs/builders/vmware-iso.html#building-on-a-remote-vsphere-hypervisor) (ssh access), but is untested with this project.
 The `vsphere` builder supports building against a remote VMware vSphere using standard API.

 ### vmware-vmx builder